arindas/resume/arindas-resume.md

   - We support multiple types of pipelines, ranging from SEQUENTIAL where a batch of images is sequentially processed by multiple stages, to CUMULATIVE - where a single stage receives the original input batch as well as the outputs of all the stages before it.
-We also support a FANOUT stage, where we can spawn multiple oneshot tasks to process the same input batch of images in parallel with the different stages in the pipeline.
+We also support a FANOUT stage, where we can spawn multiple oneshot tasks to process the same input batch of images in parallel, with the different processors in each pipeline stage.
   - _This solution will enable us to integrate our **image enhancement and segmentation services** with **third-party image processors** in the same pipeline without requiring complex code integration_.